-Telecel is a leading telecommunications and media group operating in Paraguay.
-It provides a wide range of mobile communications and cable services, as well as other related products, including digital media and e-commerce, to residential, business and wholesale customers.
+Telecel is the leading provider of telecommunications services in Paraguay.
+The group provides a wide range of mobile communications, cable TV and broadband services, direct to home satellite services as well as other related products such as digital and mobile financial services, to residential, business and wholesale customers.